21 Essential Minerals And 16 Trace Minerals Your Body Absolutely Needs

 They can even pass from one state to another, for example, calcium, which in the case of hypocalcemia, is removed from bones (its solid crystalline form) to plasma (ionic form).

-The Essential Minerals And Their Role In The Body
+Essential Minerals List, And Their Roles In The Body

 First off, it’s important to note that no mineral is used in isolation by the body.
 All minerals interact with other minerals, vitamins, enzymes etc. For example, it is overly simplistic to say calcium makes healthy bones, as magnesium and phosphorus must also be present to build bones.